liberland/Constitution/Liberland-constitution.md

 * **§I.4.** All agents of the Public Administration shall be personally liable for any loss caused by him or her whilst acting in their official capacity but unlawfully and/or in error.
 * **§I.5.** No Assembly Representative shall be excluded from the operation of any law passed by the Assembly.
 * **§I.6.** No Assembly Representative shall be precluded from taking part in any Assembly vote by virtue of being detained prior to his or her trial; no judge of any Court of the Free Republic of Liberland shall be detained on suspicion of any criminal offence unless with an express consent of at least three Justices of the Supreme Court.
-* **§I.7.** No agent of the Public Administration shall enlist any person to commit any criminal offence.
+* **§I.7.** The Citizens of the Free Republic of Liberland shall have the access to information which relates to any aspect of the functioning of any body of any branch of the Public Administration which is not classified; and no information shall be classified unless it is absolutely necessary for the purposes of national security.
-* **§I.8.** The Citizens of the Free Republic of Liberland shall have the access to information which relates to any aspect of the functioning of any body of any branch of the Public Administration which is not classified; and no information shall be classified unless it is absolutely necessary for the purposes of national security.
+* **§I.8.** All administrative decisions of the Public Administration shall be subject to the challenge in the Civil Court by a person in whose respect it was given, or any other person who can prove his or her interest in that decision.
-* **§I.9.** All administrative decisions of the Public Administration shall be subject to the challenge in the Civil Court by a person in whose respect it was given, or any other person who can prove his or her interest in that decision.
+* **§I.9.** No agent of the Public Administration shall operate undercover without a warrant issued by a judge of the Criminal Court; no agent of the Public Administration operating undercover shall pursue incriminating evidence through any method of entrapment, nor shall any agent of the Public Administration act outside of their specified mission unless to protect themselves or others in direct threat; all actions by any agent of the Public Administration operating undercover shall be scrutinized in any court proceedings which include any evidence collected from an agent operating undercover, unless said agent is still legally operating undercover in pursuit of a related warrant.

 ### Article II: Legislative Restrictions

-* **§II.1.** No ex post facto law shall be passed.
+* **§II.1.** No law shall retroactively change the legal consequences and/or status of actions that were already committed, or relationships that already existed, before the enactment of that law
-* **§II.2.** No Bill of Attainder shall be passed.
+* **§II.2.** No law shall establish and/or regulate the institution of marriage between persons of age; nor shall it regulate the rules regarding inheretance where there is a valid will in place.
 * **§II.3.** No law shall create victimless and/or consensual crimes; no person of age shall be considered a victim of his or her own actions or omissions.
 * **§II.4.** No law shall establish the institution of slavery, conscription, or any other form of involuntary servitude, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
 * **§II.5.** No law shall allow for the private property to be fully or partially taken for the public use without the consent of, and mutually agreeable compensation to, the owner.